 The SBA is an independent government agency that facilitates one of the nation's largest source of SMB financing by providing credit guarantees for its loan programs.
 Under the SBA's 7(a) lending program, a bank or other lender such as NSBF underwrites a loan between \$50,000 and \$5 million for a variety of general business purposes based on the SBA's guidelines and the SBA provides a partial guarantee on the loan.
-Depending on the loan size, the SBA typically guarantees between 75% and 90% of the principal and interest due.
+Depending on the loan size, the SBA typically guarantees between 75% and 85% of the principal and interest due.
 The recoveries and expenses on the unguaranteed portions of these loans are shared pari passu between the SBA and the lender, which substantially reduces the loss severity on the unguaranteed portion of a loan for all SBA 7(a) loan investors.
 SBA 7(a) loans are typically between seven and 25 years in maturity, are four to five years in duration and bear interest at the prime rate plus a spread from 2.25% to 2.75%.
 Since the guaranteed portions of SBA 7(a) loans carry the full faith and credit of the U.S. government, lenders may, and frequently do, sell the guaranteed portion of SBA 7(a) loans in the capital markets, hold the unguaranteed portion and retain all loan servicing rights.

 NSBF has a dedicated capital markets team that sells or securitizes the guaranteed and the unguaranteed portions of its SBA 7(a) loans.
 Historically, NSBF has sold the guaranteed portion of its originated SBA 7(a) loans within two weeks of origination and retained the unguaranteed portion until accumulating sufficient loans for a securitization.
-Since inception, NSBF has sold approximately \$656 million of the SBA guaranteed portions of SBA 7(a) loans at premiums ranging from 106% to 120% of par value and typically any portion of the premium that was above 110% of par value was shared equally between NSBF and the SBA.
+The SBA-guaranteed portions of SBA 7(a) loans have historically traded at a premium ranging from 110% to 120% of par value and have never to our knowledge traded below par value.
+Since inception, NSBF has sold approximately \$412 million of the SBA guaranteed portions of SBA 7(a) loans at premiums ranging from 106% to 120% of par value and typically any portion of the premium that was above 110% of par value was shared equally between NSBF and the SBA.
 In December 2010, NSBF launched its securitization program for unguaranteed portions of its SBA 7(a) loans and has successfully completed four securitization transactions with Standard & Poor's AA or A ratings and attractive advance rates of approximately 70% of par value.
 NSBF intends to do additional securitizations in the future which may be on comparable although not necessarily identical terms and conditions.
 We may determine to retain the government guaranteed or unguaranteed portions of loans pending deployment of excess capital.

 NSBF's senior lending team has focused on making smaller loans, approximately \$1 million or less, in order to maintain a diversified pool of loans that are dispersed both geographically and among industries, which limits NSBF's exposure to regional and industry-specific economic downturns.
-Specifically, NSBF's current loan portfolio consists of 723 loans originated across 49 states in 68 different industries as defined by the North American Industry Classification System.
+Specifically, NSBF's current loan portfolio consists of 723 loans originated across 43 states in 68 different industries as defined by the North American Industry Classification System.
 The following charts summarize NSBF's mix of investment concentrations by industry and geography as of June 30, 2014.